akshaybabloo/Ruby-on-rails-4-notes/README.md

 ### 2.6 Step 6: RubyGems

 Ruby comes preinstalled with RubyGems.
-But it is recommeded that you update RubyGems by typing `gem update --system` in the terminal.
+But it is recommended that you update RubyGems by typing `gem update --system` in the terminal.
 To list all the installed gems type `gem list` in the terminal.
 To install a gem type in `gem install gem_name`, likewise to uninstall a gem type `gem uninstall gem_name` in the terminal.

 ### 2.7 Step 7: Installing Ruby on Rails